amartincolby/Rust-Quick-Guide/README.md

     };

     /* This macro is an easy way to "pin" a value.
-A pinned value means that it will remain in the same memory location for its entire lifetime.
-Since async code runs at indeterminate intervals, ensuring it is reliably positioned is necessary. */ pin_mut!(cross_the);
+A pinned value means that it will remain in the same memory location for its entire lifetime or until it is "unpinned".
+Since async code runs at indeterminate intervals, ensuring it is reliably positioned at all times is necessary. */

+    pin_mut!(cross_the);

     // Async values require the use of while loops.
 For loops are in progress. while let Some(value) = cross_the.next().await {
         println!("{value} is an important number");
     }
+}

+#[allow(unused_variables)]
+#[doc(hidden)]
+fn macros() {
     /*----------------------------------------------
     * Macros
     *----------------------------------------------
     */

     /* Macros are one of Rust's superpowers.
 It is almost funny to say that considering that macros go all the way back to the dawn of high-level programming, but they are a capability that most programming languages have ignored.
-There are fundamental reasons for this that are outside the scope of this tutorial, but suffice it to say that it is because macros in the sense I am using require a rigidly symbolic language to implement, and most languages are... not... rigidly symbolic.
+There are fundamental reasons for this that are outside the scope of this tutorial, but suffice it to say that it is because macros in the sense I am using the term require a rigidly symbolic language to implement, and most languages are not rigidly symbolic.
+They have flex and give in their syntax and semantics.

-    In essense, macros allow a program to change itself. */
+    Macros, in essence, instruct the compiler to write code for you.
+At compile time, a macro takes provided "tokens," often just a string, and turns those tokens into full Rust code.
+This is what I meant when I said that macros "expand."
+This expanded code then runs like any other piece of code that was written by the programmer themself.

+    At first, this sounds like a roundabout way to write a function.
+Why generate code at compile time?
+Why not just write it?
+Basically, this is a layer of abstraction.
+A programmer is disconnecting their _desires_ from the _implementation_.
+It is declarative programming at a very low level.
+    Indeed, when using the generic term "macro," like the macros used in Lisp, we are actually discussing what Rust explicitly classifies as "declarative macros."
+These are the macros previously discussed and used, like println! and vec!.
+Fundamentally, declarative macros analyse the pattern of provided tokens and generate code based on the pattern.
+The generated code then replaces the macro call site.
+That sounds very similar to a compiler because it _is_ very similar to a compiler.

+    Rust has a second type of macro called "procedural" macros.
+They are so called because they are semantically similar to "procedures," which are, for our purposes, synonymous with functions.
+They take code as input and return code as output.
+In Rust parlance, this code is called a token stream.
+The distinction between declarative and procedural macros may seem small.
+While declarative macros can accept any syntax, procedural macros only accept valid Rust code as an input.
+And while declarative macros actually replace the macro call with the generated code, procedurals do not replace the code, but instead alter or augment it.

+    For example, the previously used #[derive(PartialEq)]; this generates an implementation of a trait for the struct that directly follows the macro call.

+    Procedural macros must be in their own crate, meaning I cannot put examples in this file.
+See the official docs and the Little Book Of Rust Macros for more information.

+    Rust macros are known as "hygienic" macros, meaning they cannot access values outside of their context and will not accidentally generate code that interferes with external entities.

+    With all that said, understand that most developers will not write many of their own macros.
+They are best when made as generic as possible, which means most macros that you would want exist in libraries. */

+    /*** Declarative Macros ***/

+    /* If declarative macros behave like functions, why not just use functions?
+    Because Rust is strict in its code shape, macros enable flexibility by not being code themselves.
+Instead, they generate strict code.
+For example, it is impossible to write a function that accepts an unknown argument shape.
+    This is exactly what println! does.
+It can accept a single string or a string and any number of ancillary arguments.

+    The downside of declarative macros is primarily just complexity.
+The special syntax required to automatically generate Rust is dense and becomes unwieldy when generating large pieces of code.
+The official Rust docs have a simplified implementation of the vec! macro that I will copy here.
+I have renamed it to simple_vec. */

+    macro_rules! simple_vec {
+        ( $( $x:expr ),* ) => {
+            {
+                let mut temp_vec = Vec::new();
+                $(
+                    temp_vec.push($x);
+                )*
+                temp_vec
+            }
+        };
+    }

+    let a_simple_vector = simple_vec!([1, 2, 3, 42]);

+    /* A full exploration of the special syntax, called macro_rules! syntax, is outside the scope of this tutorial.
+Read the Rust docs for more information.
+But even eliding the details does not prevent the matching syntax from being pretty clear.
+The first line accepts $x as an expression, the * matches an arbitrary number of expressions, and it then generates a push for however many expressions there were.
+It feels a bit like a templating language because, really, it is.

+    The ultimate effect of a declarative macro is that the macro call is replaced with the code specified in the template. */

+}

+/// This is a Rustdoc outer document comment.
+///
+/// It can stretch over multiple lines.
+/// Most IDEs will allow you to collapse it.
+#[doc(alias("documentation", "bingpot"))]
+fn rustdoc() {
     /*----------------------------------------------
     * Rustdoc
     *----------------------------------------------